Skip to content

 escalation , Action held for human review in the escalation queue

-Xybern policies adapt at runtime — adaptive agent trust, full LLM verification on the standard path, behavioural baselining, and shadow-mode measurement — and the semantic policy type judges an action's intent against a plain-English rule, catching paraphrase and obfuscation that regex cannot.
-You can author policies in plain English and backtest them against real history before they go live.
-See Semantic Policies & Natural-Language Authoring.
+Xybern rules adapt at runtime — adaptive agent trust, full LLM verification on the standard path, behavioural baselining, and shadow-mode measurement — and the semantic rule type judges an action's intent against a plain-English rule, catching paraphrase and obfuscation that regex cannot.
+You can author rules in plain English and backtest them against real history before they go live.
+See Semantic Rules & Natural-Language Authoring.